aabbas90/aabbas90.github.io/index.md

 layout: homepage
 ---

 I am currently a final-year Ph.D. candidate in Computer Science at [Max Planck Institute for Informatics](https://www.mpi-inf.mpg.de/) advised by [Dr. Paul Swoboda](http://paulswoboda.net/).
-I have a broad range of interests.
-Recently I am interested in developing fast discrete optimization algorithms leveraging GPUs and machine learning and in incorporating inductive bias into deep networks by embedding algorithms as differentiable layers.
+Recently, I am interested in incorporating inductive bias into deep networks by embedding algorithms as differentiable layers.
+This can help in two ways.
+Firstly a deep learning pipeline can be made more expressive for a given task.
+Secondly it can also help in guiding algorithms in better decision making by learning through data.
+I am also interested in developing efficient and scalable algorithms for discrete optimization e.g., by leveraging GPUs.

 On the applied side I have around 5 years of experience in visual computing where I have successfully lead projects for 3D reconstruction, calibration for surgical robots and geophysical image analysis.
 I had the pleasure of being involved in devising product roadmaps, knowledge transfer and in recruitment of new employees.
 I have also published research while working in industry as my own initiatives.